HarshCasper/NeoAlgo/README.md

 ## Contents

-Our content is divided by programming language.
+Our content is divided by various Programming languages.
 Please create an issue if you wish to add code in a language that we don't currently have here. **Do not create folders in your submissions, unless specifically told to do so.**

 Also, we are accepting submissions to our [Wiki](https://github.com/TesseractCoding/NeoAlgo/wiki) section.
 Please let us know if you'd like to contribute to an article.